 If 45-49 course points are achieved, a grade Fx is obtained, which can be completed for a grade E. If less than 45 course points are achieved, a grade F is obtained.

-A student who after the course's two regular exams does not obtain a passing grade lose the course points obtained and is referred to re-register at a later course instance.
+A student who does not obtain a passing grade on the regular exam or the re-sit exam loses the course points obtained and is referred to re-register at a later course round.

 Re-registration implies that: